henrytriplette/penplotter-webserver/README.md

 Python webservice to simplify working with pen plotters:
 - Supported plotters: Graphtec MP4200, HP7475a
-- Created for Raspberry PI Zero.
+- Created for Raspberry Pi.
-- Upload *.SVG and *.HPGL files
+- Upload *.SVG and *.HPGL files.
-- Convert *.SVG into *.HPGL files using vpype
+- Convert *.SVG into *.HPGL files using [vpype](https://github.com/abey79/vpype)
-- Telegram notification on print ended
+- Telegram notification on print end
 - Poweroff your plotter on print end using a Tasmota-enabled Sonoff controller

 [![Image of WebPlot - A Web interface for Pen Plotter](./docs/img/screenshot.png)](https://github.com/henrytriplette/penplotter-webserver)